On Guaspari's problem about partially conservative sentences: Abstract

 \section{Abstract}

 We investigate sentences which are simultaneously partially conservative over several theories.
-We generalize Bennet's results on this topic to the case of more than two theories.
-Moreover, for any theories $T$ and $U$, we give a new sufficient condition for the existence of $\Sigma_{n}$ sentences which are $\Pi_{n}$-conservative over $T$ but not provable in $U$.
+First, we generalize Bennet's results on this topic to the case of more than two theories.
+In particular, for any finite family $\{T_i\}_{i \leq k}$ of consistent r.e.~extensions of Peano Arithmetic, we give a necessary and sufficient condition for the existence of a $\Pi_n$ sentence which is unprovable in $T_i$ and $\Sigma_n$-conservative over $T_i$ for all $i \leq k$.
+Secondly, we prove that for any finite family of such theories, there exists a $\Sigma_n$ sentence which is simultaneously unprovable and $\Pi_n$-conservative over each of these theories.
+This constitutes a positive solution to a particular case of Guaspari's problem.
+Finally, we demonstrate several non-implications among related properties of families of theories.